Chapter 1: New Place, New Beginning

 I close my eyes, hugging the picture frame to my chest as the tears start to fall.
 A choked sob escapes me as more and more tears fall, leaving me a blubbering mess.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Caitlin LucasWrite a Review